Puerto Plata, Dominican Republic Cruise Port Guide

 Avg Per Person

-BOOK NOW View Itinerary & Flights †Taxes, fees and port expenses {amount}*
+BOOK NOW View Itinerary & Flights

 Celebrity Loader

-View All Cruises to Puerto Plata
+View All Cruises to the Dominican Republic

 Historic Puerto Plata

-The historic center of Puerto Plata is protected as a UNESCO World Heritage Site thanks to its collection of fine Victorian buildings clustered around the pretty Parque Central.
-Admire the San Felipe Apóstol Cathedral and colorful “Umbrella Street”, shaded by dozens of umbrellas strung overhead.
+The star attraction of Puerto Plata’s historic center is the collection of fine Victorian buildings clustered around the pretty Parque Central.
+Admire San Felipe Apóstol Cathedral and snap a selfie at colorful Umbrella Street, shaded by dozens of umbrellas strung overhead.
 Pink Street is equally photogenic—and very pink, as its name suggests.
 Drop into the Amber Museum to admire a fine array of golden resin from the Jurassic era.

 27 Charcos de Damajagua

 One of the best natural attractions near Puerto Plata is 27 Charcos de Damajagua, a complex of waterfalls, lagoons, and swimming holes.
-The falls are accessed via a hike through dense rainforest before starting the thrilling descent of the hillside through deep rock canyons.
+The falls are accessed via a hike through dense rainforest before starting the thrilling descent through deep rock canyons.
 You’ll slide down a series of watery chutes into cool turquoise pools, where the river propels you gently to the next slide.
 Most tours include seven falls, but serious adventurers can attempt all 27.

 Fortaleza San Felipe